 Automated Address Management

-When you publish or upgrade a package, its address (also called the package ID) is tracked in the Move.lock file.
-This happens automatically, so you don’t need to manually record or update hex addresses (for example, in the Move.toml file).
+When you publish or upgrade a package, its address is tracked in the Move.lock file.
+A package's address is its package ID.
+This happens automatically, so you do not need to manually record or update hexadecimal addresses.

 When you publish or upgrade your package on multiple Sui networks (Mainnet, Testnet, Devnet), automated address management tracks separate addresses for each chain.
-Tracking is based on your active environment (run sui client active-env if unsure).
-For example, if your active environment is set to an RPC connected to testnet and you publish a package, the Move.lock records the address for that package and associates it with testnet.
+Tracking is based on your active environment.
+You can run sui client active-env to see your current environment.
+For example, if your active environment is testnet and you publish a package, the Move.lock records the address for that package and associates it with testnet.

 Automated address management works for one package published to one or more Sui networks.
 If a package is republished to a network, tracked addresses for that network are overwritten.